My Screw Up

-"My Screw Up" is the 14th episode of Season 3 and the 60th episode overall of the American sitcom Scrubs.
-It originally aired on February 24, 2004 on NBC.
+"My Screw Up" is the 14th episode of the third season and the 60th episode overall of the American television sitcom Scrubs.
+Written by Neil Goldman and Garrett Donovan, and directed by Chris Koch, it originally aired on February 24, 2004 on NBC.

 It features Brendan Fraser's final appearance as Ben Sullivan.
-The character had previously appeared in the Season 1 episodes "My Occurrence" and "My Hero".
+The character had previously appeared in the first season episodes "My Occurrence" and "My Hero".

-Critical reaction was very positive.
+The episode received a positive critical reception.
 Most notably, the episode was nominated for the Primetime Emmy Award for Outstanding Writing in a Comedy Series.

 Plot

 Jordan and Dr. Cox are preparing to throw a party for their son Jack's first birthday.
-Dr. Cox advises J.D. not to attend the party because Jordan's sister Danni, whom J.D. had recently broken up with, is also coming to the party.
+Dr. Cox advises J.D. not to attend the party because Jordan's sister Danni, whom J.D. has recently broken up with, is also coming.
 Jordan and Danni's brother Ben (Brendan Fraser) comes back to visit after 2 years.
-Ben’s leukemia has gone into remission; however, he has neglected to have routine screenings and Cox advises him to get checked out.
+Ben’s leukemia has gone into remission, but he has neglected to have routine screenings, and Cox advises him to get checked out.

-Meanwhile, Turk and Carla argue over removing a mole from Turk's face and Carla taking Turk as her last name after they marry, and one of Ted's band members quits.
-J.D. is taking care of an elderly man with an irregular heartbeat when Dr. Cox instructs him to run tests on Ben while Cox runs an errand.
+Meanwhile, Turk and Carla argue over removing a mole from Turk's face and about Carla taking Turk's last name after they marry, and one of Ted's band members quits.
+Meanwhile, J.D. is taking care of an elderly man with an irregular heartbeat when Dr. Cox instructs him to run tests on Ben while Cox runs an errand.
 Twenty minutes later, J.D. is called to resuscitate a patient who has gone into cardiac arrest.

 When Dr. Cox returns, J.D. hands him a chart and informs him that the patient died.
 Dr. Cox angrily blames J.D. and sends him home, despite Ben's efforts to convince Cox that it wasn't J.D.'s fault.
-Two days later, Cox has been at the hospital for sixty straight hours and it is apparent that Jordan is worried he won't show up for their big event later that day.
-Ben follows Cox around the hospital, apparently trying to convince him to go, but he claims to have a rule of thumb against attending "parties where the guest of honor has no idea of what's going on".
+Two days later, Cox has been at the hospital for sixty straight hours, and it is apparent that Jordan is worried that he won't show up for their big event later that day.
+Ben follows Cox around the hospital, apparently trying to convince him to go, but Cox claims that he's against attending "parties where the guest of honor has no idea of what's going on".